 115.242 (f) ABHS states they do not place lesbian, gay, bisexual, transgender, or intersex clients in dedicated facilities, units, or wings solely on the basis of such identification or status.
 They have not had a consent decree, legal settlement, or legal judgment that states they must do that.
-There were no LGBTI clients that were at the facility for the auditor to interview but there was no indication this has taken place.
+The auditor interviewed two LGBTI clients that were at the facility and neither felt they had been assigned housing solely based on their identification or status.